 Making baby food at home has become very popular in recent years.
-Although it may seem intimidating, it's actually pretty easy to do.
+Although it may seem intimidating, it's actually really easy to do.
 All you need is some basic equipment and in a few hours, you can make enough baby food to last for weeks!

 Why make homemade baby food?